 - Customer Education.
 Using financial education resources, customers are able to better educate themselves on financial products and services at various points in their financial life.
 Furthermore, the content being consumed by customers allows the bank to create better dialogue with their customers and provide solutions that would truly benefit from to improve their financial life.
 With both sides of the conversation better prepared, the risk of unhealthy cross-sells diminishes.

 - Training.
-An integral step in this process must focus on staff training, you don’ want them to get injured and have to wear an ankle brace Zenith.
+An integral step in this process must focus on staff training.
 The more staff knows and understands about responsible cross-selling, the better positioned the bank is from a cultural standpoint.
 Incentive structures also need to strike a balance between rewarding staff while not being lucrative enough to want to take advantage of the system.

 - Direct Communication.
 The last piece of the puzzle is opening the door for customers to connect with the right bank staff member at the right time.
 For instance, a customer preparing for retirement is able to connect with a financial advisor from the bank.
 With direct links in place to the right representatives, customers will find that they have much more productive conversations.
 And staff will not risk the possibility of making a frivolous referral, or worse, attempting to cross-sell products or financial services they do not understand.